 Powerlifters are still athletes, and they still spend several hours a day dedicated to their sport (from meal prep and programming to training, stretching, physiotherapy, and more).
 But unlike many other sports, powerlifters generally have to be their own manager, coach, nutrition expert, hype-man, and financier.
-If you want to become a powerlifter, understand that this is a growing sport, and you definitely shouldn’t do it for the money or the fame.
+If you want to become a powerlifter, understand that this is a growing sport, and you definitely shouldn’t embrace the life of a powerlifter for the money or fame.
 That may come at some point, but you’re better off going into more lucrative sports if that’s your goal.

 on this planet and stake your own claim, then the life of a powerlifter may be

 Work – being a powerlifter is pricy!

 I’d say most powerlifters – even the really strong and